apache/paimon/docs/content/docs/concepts/primary-key-table.md

 );
 ```

-Regardless of the sequence of data input, the final correct result will always be obtained.
+Regardless of the order of data input, the final correct result will always be obtained.